CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 Dust and other contaminants in a data center can cause the technology to stop working.
 Due to contamination, it precipitates more often and wears out sooner.

 ### 2 10 Insufficient roadway dimensioning
 If cable runs are not routed separately and minimum clearances are not met, data center IT disruptions can occur.
 Also extensions of the network can be problematic, so that the protection against fire and smoke developments may no longer be guaranteed.
-It should also be noted that holes for fire-rated cable glands may only be laid with cables at 60% of the cross-section.
+It should also be noted that only 60% of the cross-section of cable penetration holes in firewalls may be covered by cables.
 40% must be filled with fire-retardant mortar or another material approved for firefighting.
 If this requirement is not observed, a fire from the adjacent room may easily spread to the RZ.

 3 requirements
 ---------------

 The following are specific requirements for data center protection.
 Basically, the IT manager is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority: